alphagov/government-service-design-manual/service-manual/operations/service-management.md

 * Application management
 * Operations management

-## The important of implementation
+## The importance of implementation

 The above processes and functions make for an excellent high level list of topics to discuss when establishing an operating model for your service, whether